MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/discovering-features.md

 - Section buttons

 > [!NOTE]
 > The selection buttons are context sensitive.
-Based on the state of feature selection within the category, one or more of the `Select All` and `Select None` buttons will be displayed.
+Based on the state of feature selection within the category, one of the `Select All` and `Select None` buttons will be displayed.

 ### Feature